Saran-nns/sorn/paper/paper.md

     - name: Saranraj Nambusubramaniyan
       affiliation: 1
       orcid: 0000-0002-4043-3420
-affiliation:
+affiliations:
     - name: Indian center for Robotics Innovation and Smart-intelligence(IRIS-i), India
       index: 1
+date: 24 July 2021

 bibliography: paper.bib
 ---

 # Summary

-Self Organizing Recurrent Neural(SORN) networks is a class of neuro-inspired artificial network build based on plasticity mechanisms in biological brain and mimic neocortical circuits ability of learning and adaptation through neuroplasticity mechanisms.
+Self Organizing Recurrent Neural(SORN) network is a class of neuro-inspired artificial network build based on plasticity mechanisms in biological brain and mimic neocortical circuits ability of learning and adaptation through neuroplasticity mechanisms.
 Structurally, unlike other liquid state models, SORN networks consists of pool of excitatory neurons and small population of inhibitory neurons.
 The network implements five fundamental plasticity mechanisms found in neocortex, namely spike timing dependent plasticity, intrinsic plasticity, synaptic scaling, inhibitory spike timing dependent plasticity and structural plasticity [@zheng2013network] [@lazar2009sorn].
 Using mathematical modelling, SORN network simplifies the underlying structural and functional connectivity mechanisms that are responsible for learning and memory encoded in neuro-synapses of neocortex region of mammalian brain.